Wind Energy Financial Incentives

 Rural Energy for America Program

-The U.S. Department of Agriculture provides farmers and ranchers with loan guarantees and grants for renewable energy development assistance through its Rural Energy for America Program (REAP).
+The U.S. Department of Agriculture provides farmers and ranchers with loan guarantees and grants for energy development assistance through its Rural Energy for America Program (REAP).
 Entities such as state, local, and tribal governments; educational institutions; and rural electric cooperatives are also eligible for REAP incentives.

 More Information